InnovationDesignConsortium/revit_standards_addin/README.md

 }
 ```

-Key Value Rules can also be driven by an external CSV and a Global Parameter.
+Key Value Rules can also be driven by a Global Parameter and an external CSV file.
 Using this variation, the rule would look like this:

 ```json
 {